-Here are descriptions of the nine policies, to help you understand and prepare for the new model:
+Here are descriptions of the ten policies, to help you understand and prepare for the new model:

 The transition policy (PDF) outlines our phased approach to moving businesses into our new premium rate-setting model, and outlines what you can expect if you have a projected rate decrease or increase.
 To help businesses smoothly transition to our new model, rate increases will be phased in over three years, from 2020 to 2022, while rate decreases will be applied immediately in 2020.

 The Coverage Status policy (PDF) outlines the ability of businesses in either Schedule 2 industries or industries described in Schedule 1, Part II to apply for mandatory coverage under Schedule 1.
 This policy has been revised to be simpler and easier to understand, and is aligned with the revised Schedule 1 of Ontario Regulation 175/98, which was recently changed to reflect the new classification structure.

 The detailed guidelines for applying for Schedule 1 coverage, including the conditions for cancelling Schedule 1 by-application coverage, will remain in Policy 12-01-02, Employer by Application.

 The revised Classification Structure (PDF) policy is simpler, easier to understand and supports our new classification structure under the rate framework.
 The new classification structure will consist of 34 classes and subclasses that are adapted from the North American Industry Classification System (NAICS).